Best Nashville Hotels Offer Music City Convenience

 10 Hampton Inn & Suites Nashville - Downtown

-Value-seeking travelers love this newer property for the complimentary breakfast and wireless service as well as for the location, convenientlys ituated within walking distance to the pedestrian bridge that leads to Tennessee Titan games and all of downtown's most popular attractions and venues.
-It isn't a luxury property, but well-managed and maintained.
+Value-seeking travelers love this newer property for the complimentary breakfast and wireless service as well as for the location, conveniently situated within walking distance to the pedestrian bridge that leads to Tennessee Titan games and all of downtown's most popular attractions and venues.
+It isn't a luxury property, but well-managed and maintained with prices that leave a little more leeway for fun just steps outside the door.
 Contemporary design and like-new furnishings combined with options like balconies or whirlpool tubs also make this a family favorite.
+A complimentary breakfast gives guests enough fuel to take on just enough sight-seeing before one of the nearby restaurants beckons.

 9 Homewood Suites Nashville Vanderbilt